ccrysisa/ccrysisa.github.io/content/posts/rust/smart-pointers-and-interior-mutability.md

 # See details front matter: https://fixit.lruihao.cn/documentation/content-management/introduction/#front-matter
 ---

 > In this fourth Crust of Rust video, we cover smart pointers and interior mutability, by re-implementing the Cell, RefCell, and Rc types from the standard library.
 As part of that, we cover when those types are useful, how they work, and what the equivalent thread-safe versions of these types are.
-In the process, we go over some of the finer details of Rust's ownership model, and the UnsafeCell type.
+In the process, we go over some of the finer details of Rust\'s ownership model, and the UnsafeCell type.
 We also dive briefly into the Drop Check rabbit hole (https://doc.rust-lang.org/nightly/nomicon/dropck.html) before coming back up for air.

 <!--more-->